MarioWork/zombie-acadalypse/README.md

 </p>

   ## Objectives of the game?
+  The goal of Zombie ACADalypse is to survive the most rounds you can.
+  While you're at it, gather good score by killing those zombies (go check the fridge, to aid you in this arduous mission)

   ## Setup
   To build this project using ANT go to the project folder and use the command ant